Flash Flood Watch from WED 2:00 PM EDT until THU 2:00 AM EDT

-Flash Flood Watch from WED 2:00 PM EDT until THU 2:00 AM EDTNew
+Flash Flood Watch from WED 2:00 PM EDT until THU 2:00 AM EDTUpdated

 Issued by National Weather Service – Binghamton, NY